johnmatter/ising/README.md

 ### Sequencing modes
 Set the sequencing mode in the parameters screen.
 Default is semi-automatic.
 * manual: Press KEY2 to play the next step in the sequence for a single generation.
-* semi-automatic: Plays the sequence for a single generation (and loops it if "loop seq in semi-auto mode" is enabled (default)).
+* semi-automatic: Plays the sequence for a single generation (and loops it if "loop seq in semi-auto mode" is enabled).
-* automatic: Like semi-automatic, but automatically calculates the next generation and plays it.
+* automatic: Like semi-automatic, but automatically calculates the next generation and plays it (default).

 ## Crow support